haicheviet/personal-space/site/content/posts/tailscale-for-your-friendly-work-vpn/index.en.md

 Reply from 100.83.201.24: bytes=32 time=32ms TTL=255
 ```

-The magic of Tailscale happens when it’s installed on multiple devices.
-Add more of your devices and share Tailscale with your peers to grow your private network.
+If the ping process get through like the above command, you can ssh or access port in new device anywhere via IPv4 register in Tailscale Admin.

 Add more machines to your network by repeating step 2 or by [inviting others to join your network](https://tailscale.com/kb/1064/invite-team-members/).

-Even more, you can sharing files between devices and team members via [TailDrop](https://tailscale.com/kb/1106/taildrop/#enabling-taildrop-for-your-network)
+And even more, you can sharing files between devices and team members via [TailDrop](https://tailscale.com/kb/1106/taildrop/#enabling-taildrop-for-your-network)

 {{< video src="https://tailscale.com/kb/1106/taildrop/taildrop.mp4" loop=true autoplay=true >}}